vanruesc/hygress/README.md

 [![npm version](https://badge.fury.io/js/hygress.svg)](http://badge.fury.io/js/hygress)
 [![Dependencies](https://david-dm.org/vanruesc/hygress.svg?branch=master)](https://david-dm.org/vanruesc/hygress)

 A hypotrochoid progress visualisation library.
+The animation that this module provides can be combined with other rendering processes and doesn't use an isolated animation loop.
+The decision of where, when and how Hygress should draw something is entirely yours.

 ## Installation